 General competences GC2.
-The ability to preserve and multiply moral, cultural, scientific values and multiply the achievements of society based on an understanding of the history and patterns of development of the subject area, its place in the general system of knowledge about nature and society and in the development of society, technology and technologies, to use various types and forms of motor activity for active recreation and leading a healthy lifestyle.
+Ability to preserve and enhance moral, cultural, and scientific values and contribute to the achievements of society based on an understanding of the history and regularities of development in the field, its place within the general system of knowledge about nature and society, and its role in the development of society, technology, and innovation; ability to use various types and forms of physical activity for active recreation and maintaining a healthy lifestyle. ---------------------------- --

+GC3.
+Ability for abstract thinking, analysis, and synthesis.
 GC5.
-Knowledge and understanding of the subject area and understanding of professional activity.
+Knowledge and understanding of the subject area and professional activity.
 Special competences SC17.
-The ability to independently identify problems of an economic nature and propose ways to solve them for analysis, forecasting, planning and optimization in management.
+Ability to independently identify economic problems and propose ways to solve them for analysis, forecasting, planning and optimization in management.
 Intended learning outcomes ILO3.
-Demonstrate knowledge of theories, methods and functions of management, modern concepts of leadership.
+Demonstrate knowledge of theories, methods, and functions of management, as well as modern concepts of leadership.
 ILO12.
-Evaluate the legal, social, and economic implications of an organization's operations -- ------------------------------
+Evaluate the legal, social, and economic implications of an organization's operations.
+ILO18.
+Demonstrate skills in analyzing the effectiveness of management of operational, marketing, foreign economic activity of the enterprise, justify the directions of its future development for the preparation and presentation of analytical reports.